 - I'm going to write more deep dive articles, as well as expanding the ones that are there.
 There is so much more to say about this masterpiece, from explaining the program flow to analysing how much of the code is devoted to each type of functionality.

-- I'm also hoping to analyse the Electron and Executive versions, so I can document how they differ from the cassette, disc, 6502 Second Processor and BBC Master versions.
+- I'm also hoping to analyse the Master Compact version, so I can document how it differs from the other versions.

 Watch this space!